UK government in dark over who behind cyber attack

 "(The virus) feels random in terms of where it's gone to and where it's been opened," she said.

-Though 45 health service organizations in England and Scotland were affected by malicious software, no patient data has been accessed or transferred, said Rudd.
+Though 45 health service organisations in England and Scotland were affected by malicious software, no patient data has been accessed or transferred, said Rudd.

 The minister said lessons had to be learned from the attack.